 Home-Bagged Lunch and Snacks

-Plain water and low-fat milk are the only beverages permitted in bagged lunches and for snack at Unity School.
-Juice, soda, caffeinated and flavored waters/beverages are NOT permitted
+Plain water and low-fat milk are the only beverages permitted for snack or lunch at Unity School.
+Juice, soda, caffeinated and flavored waters/beverages are NOT permitted.

 Candy is prohibited.
-Chocolate as a main ingredient is prohibited.
+Chocolate as a main ingredient is prohibited unless it meets the Food and Beverage –Nutrient Standards and Guidelines.

-No Classroom snack and party food may be served if they are prepared in a home.
-Classrooms snacks must adhere to the Wellness Policy Guidelines and be prepared, packaged, and purchased from a store or food facility that is inspected by the Department of Health.
+When providing party foods, event snacks or foods to be shared with others, they must adhere to the Wellness Policy Guidelines and be prepared, packaged, and purchased from a store or food facility that is inspected by the Department of Health.
 This type of facility would include, Publix, Whole Foods, Fresh Market, Wal-Mart, Target, Trader Joes, etc. All items must be brought in their original packaging.
+Food prepared in the home is not permitted.

 Sharing of food and beverages: